 The \ac{amigo} pipeline performs a single calibration to the data, correcting for the \ac{adc} integral non-linearity.
-There is a strong periodic residual in uncalibrated data that, until we identified this, made interpreting trends in the group-level data challenging.
+There is a strong periodic residual in uncalibrated data that, until we identified this, made interpreting trends in the group-level data challenging as it induces unique per-pixel periodic signals greater than the intrinsic noise.
 This behaviour is thought to arise from a lack of power being supplied to the amplifiers.
 It is periodic in \textit{raw counts}, and we estimate it simply by performing a least-squares fit to the average cleaned ramp values.
 Plotting the residual to this fit against the data value (i.e. including the pixel bias) reveals a strong sinusoidal signal.
 While we are not able to infer a functional form accurate at all count levels, we find a sufficiently accurate fix for our purposes by subtracting off a sinusoid with period 1024 and amplitude 2.
 This correction leaves some periodic residuals in the ramp-level data, however the existing correction is currently sufficient.
 We also found this signal in other observing modes, with a more comprehensive treatment and correction to come in subsequent work (Dholakia, in prep).
 Figure~\ref{fig:adc} shows this residual and the post-correction residuals.